georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 `AppRoutingModule` is the main routing module.
 It initializes Angular router with top-level `Routes` config.
 Other routes are defined in features' routing modules - more about this later.

 `AppInitializationModule` makes use of Angular's `APP_INITIALIZER` injection token to do some work during Angular initialization process.
 This is useful for loading app's settings from a server since the code is executed before rendering anything.
-Note that your app won’t start until all promises are resolved so doing too much work might impact the performance of your app negatively.
+Note that your app won’t start until all promises are resolved so doing too much work during initialization might impact the performance of your app negatively.
 In many scenarios it is better to use route resolvers to load necessary data before rendering route's component as this doesn't delay app's initialization.

 Lastly, `app.constants.ts` is used to store global constants' enums and `app.config.ts` is used to store global app's configs like REST API base URL or some defaults.

 ### 2.2 Core module

-Core module is dedicated to **singleton providers (services) provided in root injector**.
+Core module is dedicated to **singleton providers (observable stores/services) provided in root injector**.
 Only one instance is created for each one of these services in app's "lifetime" between page reloads.
+These services contain business logic used by app's features.

 An example of such service would be the `user` core service which is responsible for holding the state of the logged-in user.

 Core module's directories and files are structured like this: